drshahizan/special-topic-data-engineering/Assignment/API/submission/MichelinStar/README.md

 </table><br>

 <h3>Choose API</h3>
 <p> TMDB (The Movie Database) API is an ideal option for developers seeking to integrate movie and TV show information into their applications.
 It provides a vast database of up-to-date information on cast and crew, ratings, reviews, and other details.
 Its features include searching by title, keyword, or genre, sorting by popularity or release date, and an easy-to-use API documentation for seamless integration.
-Overall, if you need a reliable and extensive movie and TV show database, TMDB API is an excellent choice.
+Overall, if you need a reliable and extensive movie and TV show database TMDB API is an excellent choice.
 </p>

 <br>